 A flavorful and delicious lasagna that is good for you, too?!
+Make it so!
 This recipe is only 272 calories and has 5.6 grams of fat per serving.
-You can find it in our recipe book “400-Calorie Dinners.”
-Check it out:
+You can find it in our fabulous recipe book 400-Calorie Dinners.

 How to Make Cheesy Prosciutto Lasagna

 - 1/2 cup fat free cream cheese

 - 1/2 tsp. red pepper flakes